Scientific Name

 It is critical never to let these cacti be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.

 Echinocactus are vulnerable to pests, including aphids, mealybugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat it with the leave toxic option.
+Identify the infestation as early as possible and treat it with the leave toxic option.

 It is best to repot at the beginning of the growing season or summer.
-To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a cactus, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.

 Learn more at How to Grow and Care for Echinocactus.